peruzzoarthur/peruzzoarthur/README.md

 Hello there 👋

-My name is Arthur, and I'm a former Environmental Engineer with an emphasis on data analysis and GIS technologies, currently transitioning into the field of software development.
+My name is Arthur, and I'm a former Environmental Engineer with an emphasis on data analysis and Geographic information system (GIS) technologies, currently transitioning into the field of software development.

 I began my journey in software development approximately two years ago.
 Since then, I've been working hard on building the skills needed to become a proficient fullstack web developer.